Installation#

 areno env --json

-areno check reports common build-time and runtime setup problems with next steps: missing or CPU-only PyTorch, unsupported PyTorch versions, missing CUDA_HOME or nvcc, missing build-time dependencies such as psutil, unsupported platforms, and ARENO_BUILD_EXT=0 installs that try to train or serve without the compiled areno_accel extension.
+areno check reports common build-time and runtime setup problems with next steps: missing or CPU-only PyTorch, unsupported PyTorch versions, missing CUDA_HOME or nvcc, missing build-time dependencies such as psutil, and unsupported platforms.